 Hospice care is just as "aggressive" as curative care.
 Vigorous attention and sophisticated treatments and medications are used to maintain quality of life and comfort.
 Many persons enrolling in hospice experience a kind of "hospice bounce."
-One recent study showed that, on average, persons enrolled in hospice actually lived longer - some by weeks - than persons with the same diagnoses receiving curative treatment.3 And - like comic columnist Art Buchwald - about 17 percent of persons enrolled in hospice actually "graduate" and are discharged alive,4 in many cases because their condition has so improved, they are no longer considered "terminal."
+One study showed that, on average, persons enrolled in hospice actually lived longer - some by weeks - than persons with the same diagnoses receiving curative treatment.3 And - like comic columnist Art Buchwald - about 17 percent of persons enrolled in hospice actually "graduate" and are discharged alive,4 in many cases because their condition has so improved, they are no longer considered "terminal."

-1 Hospice Analytics analysis, private communication (Jan.
-4, 2020).
+1 Hospice Analytics analysis of Medicare Hospice claims, private communication (April 14, 2021).

-2 www.medicare.gov/hospicecompare.
+2 www.medicare.gov/care-compare/, per Hospice Compare 2020 Q4 results.